CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the server is currently unavailable (because it is overloaded or down for maintenance)
+> Error class to indicate that the server is currently unavailable (because it's overloaded or down for maintenance).

 #### <a name="Carbon-HTTP-Errors-server-ServiceUnavailableError-Constructor" />Constructor